 When looking at your own business, consider your customers and what’s important to them.
 For example:

 - Small to medium-sized businesses care about quickly and easily signing up and getting started; speed of payouts; the ability to integrate with their logistical back-end (such as shipping, accounting, and tax software); and transparent, transaction-based pricing with no fixed or monthly fees.
 For in-person payments specifically, they want a fast, reliable in-store experience with a simple setup process.
 In addition, smaller companies may not be as familiar with the payments landscape nor understand which features could make the biggest impact to their business.
 Help fill this gap by focusing on educational content and messaging around payments, including details about how your solution handles security, compliance, and regulations (and why these things matter).

-- Enterprise businesses value the details behind payment processing like network acceptance rates, fraud rates, and uptime.
-They also care about delivering exceptional in-store experiences that reflect their brand, with the ability to offer seamless omnichannel shopping—like allowing customers to buy something online and pick it up in the store.
-Larger customers will likely be switching payment providers, and your key messages need to compel them to make the change and adopt your solution.
+- Enterprise businesses value the details behind payment processing such as network acceptance rates, fraud rates, and uptime.
+They also care about delivering exceptional in-store experiences that reflect their brand, with the ability to offer seamless omnichannel shopping – such as allowing customers to buy something online and pick it up in the store.
+Larger customers will probably be switching payment providers, and your key messages need to compel them to make the change and adopt your solution.
 To help them make the switch, provide proof points that they’re making a safe and technology-forward choice.

 - Retailers or sellers care about access to diverse payment methods (including in-person payments, digital wallets, and local payment methods) and fraud tools to protect them from chargebacks.